3 Bible Based Credit Card Debt Payoff Strategies For Christian Women Seeking Financial Freedom

 You will start putting your money towards that goal and you won’t have an interest in buying things that don’t move you closer to that goal.

-The best way I’ve found to form a financial goal is to pray about it and see what God is wanting me to do with my money.
+The best way I’ve found to form a financial goal is to pray about it and see what God wants me to do with my money.

 He gave me the money and I need to consult him so I use it in a way that is pleasing to him.

-I believe that God is leading me to save money towards buying a house.
+I believe that God is leading me to save money for buying a house.

-That way I could open my house to bible studies and any other ministry.
+That way I could open my house to bible studies and any other ministries.

-Whatever the reason, now that I have that goal, I funnel many of my money decisions through goal to see if this purchase will help or hurt me in the accomplishing of that goal.
+Whatever the reason, now that I have that goal, I funnel many of my money decisions through that goal to see if this purchase will help or hurt me in accomplishing that goal.

 animated yellow credit card tips on how to stay out of credit card debt